Frailty syndrome is highly prevalent in the elderly; it means there

 Also recommended are the many phenolic compounds found in vegetables.
 Eating a greater variety of coloured foods is highly recommended.

-The take home from all this is to take a walk every day, and enjoy food rich in many coloured fruits and vegetables, whole grains and unrefined carbohydrate.
+The take home from all this is to enjoy a walk every day; and enjoy food rich in many coloured fruits and vegetables, whole grains and unrefined carbohydrate.

-One remarkable side-benefit is that women get a 42% lower risk of getting breast cancer if they walk for 45 minutes daily.
-That is massive.
+One remarkable side-benefit is that women get a 42% lower risk of getting breast cancer if they walk for 45 minutes daily; that's massive.

 “Your time is limited, so do not waste it living someone else’s life”